lancemao/chatbot/README.md

 ### Location

-Have you ever been in a situation when your friend (or customer) asks where you are or where your company you are?
+Have you ever been in a situation when your friend (or customer) asks where you are?
 Now we can use OA's API to get user's current location and answer location based questions.

 <div align="center">
 <img src="./document/images/location.jpg" width="400" />